 5. Persona building

 You should start persona building at the beginning of the design process.
 It is about creating fictional characters that represent the segments of your user base.
-A complete persona includes the goals, needs, and motivations of the target audience.
+Moreover, a complete persona includes the goals, needs, and motivations of the target audience.
 UX designers make use of these characters to create an empathetic and effective design.

 We created the above user persona for one of the clients.
 When you are creating a persona, make sure that it includes demographics, a name, problems, responsibilities, goals, environment, hobbies, and devices used.